Secret symbols on Elizabeth's coins

 Each new discovery of a separate die specimen or a variant of a ruble executed by Dassier implies not only a deepening of knowledge about his work but also an opportunity to reinterpret the historical contexts in which these coins were created and used.
 With each new specimen under study, there is a chance to shed light on hidden aspects of the life and times of this outstanding master.

-Furthermore, against the backdrop of pan-European trends in improving the quality of coinage, it is also worth noting that fulfilling assigned tasks was far from a simple process.
+Furthermore, against the backdrop of pan-European trends in improving the quality of coinage, it is also worth noting that fulfilling the assigned tasks was far from a simple process.
 Cavellar, working under Dassier's guidance, had the opportunity to observe and adopt experience, while the masterpieces themselves had to meet the high standards of craftsmanship accepted in Europe.
 Thus, the creation of a new die became not just a task, but an entire process in which every element played its role, and the marking emphasized the special connection between the master and his works.

 Dassier's work on the ruble is notable because he engraved the reverse himself.
-Each version of the ruble's reverse side differs in minor details, which testifies to his creative approach.
+Each version of the reverse side of the ruble differs in minor details, which testifies to his creative approach.
 The reverse of ruble No. 301, noted by Grand Duke George Mikhailovich as a "very rare coin," lacks mintmaster marks, emphasizing its uniqueness.
 Meanwhile, the reverses of specimens No. 300 and No. 300.1 are no different from each other.

 Interestingly, at one auction, a ruble appeared with a previously unpublished reverse side but with a well-known obverse.